 USC counselling sessions are private and confidential.
 Our counsellors are bound by the ethical codes of their respective professions.
 They treat client information with professional confidence and will not disclose information without written consent.

 Counsellors may be ethically or legally required to breach client confidentiality if the safety of a client or others is at serious risk.

-e-Counselling is a confidential email based question and answer service that provides short-term assistance and support to students enrolled at USC.
+ASK counselling is a confidential email based question and answer service that provides email based assistance and support to students enrolled at USC.

 - Who is it for?

 ASK counselling may be a useful option for students who:

 - have questions about mental health issues and where to get help

 - are feeling overwhelmed due to study demands or personal difficulties

 - are struggling with motivation for study